Proverbs 27 – Planning for the Future, Receiving Honor

 Is a man who wanders from his place.

 a.
 Like a bird that wanders from its nest: With just a few words, Solomon painted a heart-touching picture of a bird away from its place of safety and security – the nest where it belongs.

 i.
 This proverb made Charles Spurgeon think about those who seem to wander from church to church.
-“Too many in our London churches are a sort of flying camp, always flying from one place to another — a set of gipsy-Christians, who have no settled abode, and no ‘local habitation,’ and are about as respectable as the gipsies with whom I have compared them.”
+“Too many in our London churches are a sort of flying camp, always flying from one place to another – a set of gipsy-Christians, who have no settled abode, and no local habitation.”

 b.
 Is a man who wanders from his place: We have a place appointed by God, and we can be as out of place as a bird without a nest if we wander from it.
-We need to take care that we perceive our place not as the one that culture our community may assign to us, but truly the place God has assigned us.
+We need to take care that we perceive our placenot as the one that culture or community may assign to us, but truly the place God has assigned us.

 i.
 “Those who wander lack the security of their home and can no longer contribute to their community life.”
 (Ross)

 ii.
 “An honest man’s heart is the place where his calling is: such a one, when he is abroad, is like a fish in the air, whereinto if it leap for recreation or necessity, yet it soon returns to its own element.”
 (Trapp)

 Ointment and perfume delight the heart,

 And the sweetness of a man’s friend gives delight by hearty counsel.

 a.
 Ointment and perfume delight the heart: Solomon stated a self-evident truth.
 It is in the nature of an ointment or perfume to delight the heart through its pleasant smell.